robertahunt/specify7-wiki/Home.md

-# Welcome to the djangospecify wiki!
+# Welcome to the specifyweb wiki!

 The purpose of this page is to provide an overview of the code for those who would like to understand its workings.